jaguarRiveroCisco/SecureProcessManager/README.md

 **NOTE**: The program will not exit until all processes are terminated.
 **NOTE**: Many command-line options are accessible via the API (see `api.h`) when utilizing the library.

-## ProcessController Program Command-Line Options
+## SecureProcessManager Program Command-Line Options

 - **`-n <number of processes>`**:
   Defines the number of child processes to create.
 Defaults to 4 if unspecified.